ritvik02/Machine-Learning-Projects/Weather Prediction/README.md

 ## Data Preparation
 - made a copy of the dataframe so as not to corrupt the original.
-After that, we are going to remove the columns that have high cardinality.
+After that,removed the columns that have high cardinality.
 High cardinality refers to columns whose values are very rare or unique.
 Given the frequency of high cardinality data in most time-series datasets, solved this problem directly by completely removing these high cardinality columns from our dataset so as not to confuse our model in the future.

 - Converted columns into DateTime object.